p3achyjr/p3achygo-page/engineering.md

 ### Concurrent Self-Play Thread Pool

-To enable maximum throughput, I implemented a concurrent self-play threads pool.
+To enable maximum throughput, I implemented a concurrent self-play thread pool.
 Essentially, we have _n_ threads in parallel, each player a game and using MCTS.
 All threads share a common neural network input buffer, and load their inputs independently into an assigned slot in the buffer.
 When all threads have finished loading their data, or after a certain timeout, we send the buffer to the neural network, and threads copy their results back to a thread-local buffer.

 The most fun part about this was writing it in a way where minimal locking occurs.
 Unfortunately, trying to minimize locking also increased the number of race conditions I've had to deal with.
 Introducing the timeout also introduced some tricky race conditions, one of which I found just a few weeks ago at the time of writing this.
 Comes with the territory I suppose :)